-Dr. John W. Staley has been involved in mathematics education for the past 30 years as a secondary mathematics teacher and district leader in private and public school settings in Pennsylvania, Virginia, and Maryland He has also served as an Adjunct Professor at George Mason University, Loyola University, UMBC, and Morgan State University.
-He earned his Bachelor of Science in Mathematics from the University of Maryland, College Park; Masters in Secondary Education from Temple University; Ph.
-D. from George Mason University in Mathematics Education Leadership.
-During his career he has presented at state, national, and international conferences; served on many committees and tasks forces; facilitated workshops and professional development sessions on a variety of topics; received the Presidential Award for Excellence in Teaching Mathematics and Science; and served as President for NCSM, the mathematics education leadership organization.
-He is currently serving as the vice chair for the U.S. National Commission on Mathematics Instruction.
+Throughout my career of more than 30 years, I taught in schools in Pennsylvania, Virginia, and Maryland at the secondary and post-secondary levels.
+In addition, I have presented at state, national, and international conferences; served on many committees and tasks forces; facilitated workshops and professional development sessions on a variety of topics; received the Presidential Award for Excellence in Teaching Mathematics and Science; and served as President for NCSM, the mathematics education leadership organization (2015 – 2017), and chair of the U.S. National Commission on Mathematics Instruction (2018 – 2020).

 My connection to the work of Student Achievement Partners: As a mathematics educator – teacher, leader, and advocate – for more than three decades, I remain committed to making mathematics more meaningful, relevant, and accessible for each and every student.
 I agreed to become a Board member because the work of SAP and more importantly their mission to “improve student achievement” directly aligns with my current interests and mission to Change the Narrative, especially for students of color and students who have been traditionally marginalized, around who is seen as a “doer and learner” of mathematics, infuse social justice into the mathematics classroom, and increase opportunities for students to access the STEM pipeline.